 On the other hand, when I do have some small amount of tears that come out, I immediately get so surprised and distracted by the production of tears and how good they feel on my eyeballs that whatever sadness I felt is gone.
 Feeling joy and relief at the sudden moisture, I immediately stop crying.

-Regardless if there are no tears or few tears, for me there’s no feeling of really processing or releasing any of those emotions, and I’m left feeling tighter than a drum.
+Regardless of if I shed no tears or few tears, for me there’s no feeling of really processing or releasing any of those emotions, and I’m left feeling tighter than a drum.

 Within a few months of that upsetting appointment with my counselor, I finally got the official dry eye diagnosis.
 When I told her, she was mortified and vowed never to make similar assumptions with any of her patients.
-While I appreciate her acceptance and support, I still find myself frustrated when I can’t cry and haven’t found any good replacement or coping mechanism.
+While I appreciate her acceptance and social support, I still find myself frustrated when I can’t cry and haven’t found any good replacement or coping mechanism to feel good.

 Since I can’t change when tears do or don’t come, I’ll have to keep putting effort into accepting my tear production as it is.